 Peace Rock is visible from the River Road, but it's pretty well shrouded in trees.

 Another vanished feature of the area was a dance hall/bar called Mississippi Lodge, which was built about where Watab Siding is marked on the 1914 map.
 It was gradually replaced by a supper club called Pirate's Cove.
 The Cove burned down in the fall of 1998.
-Here's what they're trying to replace it with....but it's not going well.
+There've been a number of different schemes to redevelop the restaurant and area, but with little success so far.